AFatNiBBa/uneval/readme.md

     - It defaults to `true`
 - **`safe`**
     - Wraps object literals in brackets to not confuse them with blocks
+    - It's always `true` if the object is in the wrapper function
     - It defaults to `true`
 - **`func`**
     - Put the top object in a function that defines the cache variable